skyzeio/Skyze/Docs/Architecture/Skyze Architecture.md

 1. Hosted cloud architecture e.g. AWS, GCS, Azure
 2. MicroService architecture
 3. Opensource - choose OS Libraries over proprietary libraries and technologies
-4. Design for flexibiity e.g. don't use hosted prop tech to avoid lock in
+4. Design for flexibility and agility e.g. don't use hosted prop tech to avoid lock in
 5. Performance - centain componenets need high performance - e.g. the back tester ... design for performance first here e.g. may design it as a larger module rather than break it down into microservices to avoid messaging latency
 6. Free - look to use free hosting and other technologies over paid
 7. Automation of development tasks - testing, continuous-integration, code-quality, repository, etc
+8. Early and continuous delivery of value

+## Project values
+1. Self organising teams
+2. Design and technical excellence
+3. Collaboration
+4. Open Source
+5. Passionate contributors
+6. Simplicity
+7. Social Enterprise - People, Profit and Purpose

 ## Service architecture